timothymugayi/tiptapcode-node-examples/multipart-streaming-upload/README.md

 # Upload and stream multipart content with Nodejs #

-Example showcases how to use to stream multipart upload content.
+Example showcases how to stream multipart content.

 ## Installation instructions ##